 9. Blue coach house kitchen

-The kitchen of this coach house has a distinctly industrial feel, making use of the home’s original features.
+This coach house has an industrial-style kitchen, making use of the home’s original features.
 The exposed brick wall and wooden floorboards add texture against the matching blue woodwork, door and window frames.

 10. A dash of colour in an industrial kitchen

 The bright orange feature wall at the far end adds a point of visual interest to the room.
 The rest of the kitchen is full of textures, from the floor tiles to the worktops, all contrasting beautifully with the focal point of the orange wall.

 Mismatched colourful furniture and accessories add vibrancy to this kitchen.
 It goes to show that, even if your room isn’t painted or decorated in colourful shades, the accessories you choose can add a wealth of visual interest.

 This industrial style kitchen extension is a lesson in contrasting a deep colour, with the texture of natural materials.
 The natural stone floor tiles and exposed brick wall add warmth to the space, while the polished granite worktop of the kitchen island adds a professional touch.
 The industrial-style Edison bulbs, along with the row of rooflights fill the room with sunlight.

 The kitchen of this Georgian townhouse uses a bold yellow to brighten up an otherwise monotone colour palette.
 The room remains incredibly stylish with its grey units, copper pendant lights and natural stone floor tiles, but the splash of yellow adds personality to the space.